ChaosExAnima/echonyc.blog/src/content/blog/finding-a-home.md

 categories:
     - 'musings'
 coverImage: 'images/9d1ec-44063620345_c38d32921b_k_d.jpg'
+coverAlt: 'Photo of a fancy three story house'
 ---

 It's been an interesting few weeks.
 I've gotten brought into a strange (but good!) tech world at Automattic, and had some alone time to feel out parts of myself.